avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

 ### New P-Chain Transaction Types

-The following new transaction types are introduced on the P-Chain to support this functionality:
+The following new transaction types will be introduced to the P-Chain to support this functionality:

 #### AddContinuousValidatorTx